Top 10 Must Follow Data Trends in 2022

 1. Automated Artificial Intelligence

 Automation, artificial intelligence, and machine learning are changing the game for businesses worldwide.
 AI is rapidly progressing, particularly in data analytics, where it aids in the extraction of greater economic value.
-The epidemic and remote work have boosted chances to track and measure data, resulting in a business-oriented data-driven culture.
+The epidemic and remote work have boosted chances to track and measure data quality, resulting in a business-oriented data-driven culture.

 2. Augmented Data Analytics